modula3/cm3/m3-sys/m3cc/gcc/gcc/config/c4x/c4x.md

      {
        if (GET_CODE (operands[2]) == CONST_INT)
          {
-          /* Let GCC try to synthesise the multiplication using shifts and adds.
+          /* Let GCC try to synthesize the multiplication using shifts and adds.
 In most cases this will be more profitable than using the C3x MPYI.  */
             FAIL;